corei8/gruvbox-material.nvim/README.md

+## Why this fork?

+This fork is a lua version of the original project.

 ## Introduction

 Gruvbox Material is a modified version of [Gruvbox](https://github.com/morhetz/gruvbox), the contrast is adjusted to be softer in order to protect developers' eyes.